St. Michael's Episcopal Church (Manhattan): Impact

 For most of its existence, and continuing today, St. Michael's has influenced the physical and social development of New York City.
 St. Michael's founded at least six New York churches, including All Angels' Church, located first in Seneca Village, in what is now Central Park, and later on West End Avenue.
 After the Civil War, St. Michael's provided space and financial support for the free Bloomingdale Clinic, District Nurse Association, Day Nursery and Circulating Library.

-In the 1980s the congregation had dwindled to thirty, but by 1987 it was up to three hundred, thanks in large part to the energies of Rev. Frederick Hill, who retired in 1992 and died in 1997.
+In the 1980s the congregation had dwindled to thirty, but by 1987 it was up to three hundred, thanks in large part to the energies of the Rev. Frederick Hill, who retired in 1992 and died in 1997.
 St. Michael's is known for its wide range of programs and for its congregation's wide ethnic, socio-economic, and sexual orientation diversity.
 The church draws people from all areas of New York City and its surroundings.

 In 2013, the church had five choirs and more than 100 children involved in the Christian Formation Program.
 Social ministries included work for the hungry and the homeless, the ill and their caregivers, the unemployed and their dependents.
 Both church and parish house provide space for extensive parish activities and major not-for-profit community organizations.

 Since the early 1990s, St. Michael's has been partnered with St. Michael's, Promosa, in Matlosane, South Africa and, most recently, with the Diocese of Madras in the Church of South India.